Cultivate & Motivate

 Adolescence is a period of significant development and change, and for young people with Attention-Deficit/Hyperactivity Disorder (ADHD), this stage can present additional challenges.
 As academic expectations increase and social relationships become more complex, difficulties with attention, impulse control, and emotional regulation often become more noticeable.

-How Childhood Trauma Shapes Adult Relationships
+Childhood Trauma: How Childhood Trauma Shapes Adult Relationships

 We all bring baggage into relationships.
 Some of it is light — habits, preferences, quirks.
 But for many people, especially those who experienced childhood trauma, the baggage is heavier.
 It affects how we communicate, how we trust, and how we respond to closeness.